The Howler Alpine Slide - FAQ’s

 It is just as safe as riding a bike.
 For safety purposes we ask you to only start after the Alpine Slide employee informs you when it is time to go.
 Exit the track at the end in a timely manner so the person behind you does not collide with you.

 We do require that everyone sign a liability release waiver.
 A parent/guardian is required to sign for anyone under 18.
-A copy of the waiver is available to download from www.steamboatalpineslide.com
+A copy of the waiver is available to download.

 You effortlessly ride up the hill on a chair lift.

 Dress in normal summer clothing according to the weather, and don’t forget the sunscreen.
-Riders can wear their own helmets if they choose.
+Hats and ball caps can fly off and are not recommended.